eddieguo-1128/DualDiff/README.md

 # Dual-Objective Diffusion Models for EEG

 This project implements a joint EEG generation and classification model using denoising diffusion techniques.
-It's a part of [CMU 11-785: Introduction to Deep Learning](https://deeplearning.cs.cmu.edu/S25/index.html).

 ## Baseline

 As a starting point, we implemented and ran simple EEGNet models for each dataset to establish baseline classification accuracy on the test set.